HelloZeroNet/ZeroNet/README.md

 ## Why?

-* We believe in open, free, and uncensored network and communication;
+* We believe in open, free, and uncensored networks and communication;
 * No single point of failure: site remains online so long as at least 1 peer is serving it;
 * No hosting costs: sites are served by visitors;
 * Impossible to shut down: it's nowhere because it's everywhere;